kjuulh/fuzzy-clone/README.md

 > Your *github token* should have repo:read at least.
 Consider adding org:read as well if you need access to org repos

+### Config file

+Fuzzy clone supports setting options via. a config file as well. `~/.config/fz/config.toml`

+An example file can be generated using: `fuzzy-clone init config --write`, without the --write flag it will just write it to stdout

+All options are documented in the example output

 # Media

 - Annoucement: https://blog.kasperhermansen.com/posts/introducing-fuzzy-clone/